-Another commonly used technique is to raise the ordinal scores to the third power with the purpose of "taking into account the 3D development" of aquatic plants (Janauer 2003, Janauer and Heindl 1998).
+Janauer and Heindl 1998).
 Actually, the third power function is the most widely used conversion of Kohler's scores.
 However, in addition to the unsuitable multiplication of ordinal data, in many studies it remained unclear whether the descriptor scale represented 2D cover estimates or 3D abundances of species.
-If the values are meant to incorporate the 3D plant development, the x3 function (to involve vertical plant mass) is unnecessary.
+If the values are meant to incorporate the 3D plant development, the $x^3$ function (to involve vertical plant mass) is unnecessary.
 Otherwise, raising Kohler's scores of all species to the third power is misleading, since the vertical extension of aquatic plants may differ considerably by species (cf. Engloner 2012).

 When the values incorporate vertical plant mass, "only" an appropriate conversion method must be chosen.
 As Engloner (2012) demonstrated, cubic conversion considerably emphasizes high abundance scores, while the use of the 1-5 values as numbers gives much weight to the frequency of species.
 If ordinal scores correspond with percentage limits, substitution by the mean values of percentage classes may also be possible.
-Unfortunately, such classes are not defined for the character states in the Kohler method.
+Unfortunately, such classes are not defined for the character states on the Kohler scale.
 Therefore, Engloner (2012) suggested substitution by the mean values of Braun-Blanquet's (1964) percentage classes and demonstrated that the large ordinal scores and the frequency of species are both taken into consideration in this way.
 (Although Braun-Blanquet's classes have been developed to estimate area-based plant abundance, the provided percentage limits can also refer to the volume of the water body occupied by a certain plant species.
-Of course, when the scores of a five-level scale are substituted, the lowest two values of Braun-Blanquet's scale, i.e. "1" and "+" have to be merged.)
+Of course, when the scores of a fivelevel scale are substituted, the lowest two values of Braun-Blanquet's scale, i.e., "1" and "+" have to be merged.)
 The utility of these classes was demonstrated by Engloner et al. (2013) evaluating macrophyte abundance data recorded from the main channel of the Danube River.

-However, when sampling provides plant cover values (i.e. only area-based abundance data are available) but, for any reason, estimation of 3D macrophyte abundance is required, there is no appropriate conversion procedure.
+However, when sampling provides plant cover values (i.e., only area-based abundance data are available) but, for any reason, estimation of 3D macrophyte abundance is required, there is no appropriate conversion procedure.
 Therefore, this paper proposes a new formula which considers the developmental differences of macrophytes and avoids the disadvantages of inappropriate data conversions.